EliasNaserkhaki/docker-info/README.md

 1- open your desired folder in your server to dowload files.
 <br />
-2- run below commands in your terminal:
+2- run following commands in your terminal:
 <br />

 ```shell